satyakonmsft/skype-docs/Skype/UCWA/DevelopingApplicationsWithUCWA.md

 ---
-title: developing applications with ucwa 2.0
+title: Developing applications with ucwa 2.0
-description: "how to develop applications for on-premises server and online server using the ucwa 2.0."
+description: "How to develop applications for on-premises server and online server using the ucwa 2.0."
 ---
 # Developing applications with UCWA